Data collected from the Y15 wave 8 (2022) interviews are now available.

-LSAY confidentialised unit record files are deposited with the Australian Data Archive (ADA) at the Australian National University.
+LSAY unit record (including linked data) files are deposited with the Australian Data Archive (ADA) at the Australian National University.
 Access to the data is free via a formal request and registration process managed by the ADA.

 The data can be accessed by: